- Jas Mazur

 There aren’t many occasions when Tat gets a scoop.
 We’re not exactly set up for it—budgets are hardly a word we deal in.
 And I don’t mean that in the flippant “who needs a budget?” sense.
 I mean we rarely have the means to chase the stories we’d love to.
 Luckily, we have a handful of excellent contributors, and every so often, we stumble upon a house or a story that hasn’t yet graced the pages of a magazine or newspaper.
 When that happens, I feel a quiet sense of pride.

 What Jas Mazur, the owner, has created at Callachally is one of those rare stories.
 It is so humbly beautiful, I find it genuinely moving.
 I know that might sound a little much, but to me, homes are an art form.
-If we can be stirred by a painting by Manet, why not by a home—especially one shaped over years with heart, care, and a particular delicacy?
+If we can be stirred by a painting by William Nicholson, why not by a home—especially one shaped over years with heart, care, and a particular delicacy.
 There’s a beauty to Callachally that can’t be summed up in a paragraph.
 It’s the product of patience, passion, and an extraordinary eye—a home that can’t be forged with money alone.
-It takes curiosity, and a heart that delights in the small things, in what others might overlook.
+It takes curiosity, and a heart that delights in the small things, those things that others overlook.
+It is a home which conjures up my greatest of compliments - it reminds me of Kettles Yard.